ArchipelagoMW/Archipelago/docs/entrance randomization.md

 * Dungeon shuffle - only shuffle entrances within a dungeon/area with each other
 * Combinations of the above

 By default, all `Entrance`s are placed in the group 0.
+An entrance can only be a member of one group, but a given group may connect to many other groups.

 ### Calling generic ER